AP Source: Trump had lawyer urge AG against Russia recusal

 The New York Times first reported that Trump had McGahn lobby Sessions against a recusal.

+Reached Thursday evening, Trump personal attorney John Dowd said, “I know nothing about that,” and hung up.
+Jay Sekulow, another of the president’s personal lawyers, did not immediately respond to a phone message seeking comment.

+The White House also did not immediately respond to a request for comment.

-Sessions announced on March 2 that he would recuse himself from that probe.
-He said at the time that he should not oversee an investigation into a campaign for which he was an active and vocal supporter, though the recusal also followed the revelation that he had had two previously undisclosed interactions during the 2016 campaign with the Russian ambassador to the United States.
+Sessions announced on March 2 that he would recuse himself from the Russia probe.
+He said at the time that he should not oversee any investigation into a campaign for which he was an active and vocal supporter, though the recusal also followed the revelation that he had had two previously undisclosed interactions during the 2016 campaign with the Russian ambassador to the United States.
+At his Jan.
+10 confirmation hearing, he had said that he had no meetings with Russians during the campaign.

-But soon before the announcement, McGahn spoke to Sessions by phone and urged him against recusing himself from the investigation.
+But soon before the announcement, with White House officials anticipating that Sessions might be poised to step aside, McGahn spoke to Sessions by phone and urged him against recusing himself from the investigation.

 During the conversation, according to people familiar with the matter, McGahn argued to Sessions that there was no reason or basis at that time for him to recuse.
-One person said McGahn also told him that recusal would do nothing to resolve concerns over whether Sessions had given a misleading answer at his confirmation hearing weeks earlier when he said he had not had any contacts with Russians.
+One person said McGahn also told him that recusal would do nothing to resolve concerns over whether Sessions had given a misleading answer at his confirmation hearing.

-Sessions ultimately declined the urging, and McGahn accepted the conclusion of officials who believed that Sessions should recuse
+Sessions ultimately declined the urging, and McGahn ultimately accepted the conclusion of career officials who believed that it was proper for Sessions to recuse.

+Sessions’ recusal left Deputy Attorney General Rod Rosenstein in charge of the Russia investigation.
+But once Trump fired Comey two months later, Rosenstein appointed Mueller, the former FBI director, to run the investigation and to report to him.

+Four people, including Trump’s former campaign chairman, Paul Manafort, and national security adviser, Michael Flynn, have been charged so far in the investigation.